-Methods: We applied a multi-method approach in two main phases: in a developmental phase we conducted a literature review and inventoried theoretical models and frameworks addressing contextual dimensions impacting on decision making and extracted core theoretical categories from these models.
-We then conducted five trans-national focus groups to investigate how to best translate research evidence into implications for practice and policy.
+Methods: We applied a multimethod approach in two main phases: in a developmental phase, we conducted a literature review and inventoried theoretical models and frameworks addressing contextual dimensions affecting decision-making and extracted core theoretical categories from these models.
+We then conducted five transnational focus groups to investigate how to best translate research evidence into implications for practice and policy.
 Based on these results, we developed a draft of the guiding instrument.
-In a testing phase, we first conducted a face validity procedure by inviting comments from experts in the field and second, piloted the instrument on existing review projects and an ongoing mixed-methods review.
+In a testing phase, we first conducted a face validity procedure by inviting comments from experts in the field and then piloted the instrument on existing review projects and an ongoing mixed-methods review.

 Results: CONSENSYS is an instrument in the form of a checklist.
-It contains 52 contextual factors categorised as either of ecological and socio-cultural relevance or pitched as influencing actor.
+It contains 52 contextual factors categorised as either of ecological and sociocultural relevance or pitched as an influencing actor.
 CONSENSYS facilitates the transfer from review evidence into practice.

-Patient, public and/or healthcare consumer involvement: We engaged practitioners, academics as well as policy makers in the focus group study.
+Patient, public and/or healthcare consumer involvement: We engaged practitioners, academics and policymakers in the focus group study.
 The face validity procedure of the drafted instrument was organized with reviewers and methodologists.